-In terms of Limited English Proficiency (LEP), a term used in the United States that refers to a person who is not fluent in the English Language, mainly because it is not their native language, Mansfield Summit High School has a significantly higher number of English Language Learners comprising 7.30% of its student population compared to 5.40% at Mansfield Timberview High School has significantly more ELLs at 102 or about 5.40% of student population.
+In terms of Limited English Proficiency (LEP), a term used in the United States that refers to a person who is not fluent in the English Language, mainly because it is not their native language, The Phoenix Academy has 8 English Language Learners or ELLS or about 9.64% of student population.
+Mansfield Timberview High School has significantly more ELLs at 102 or about 5.40% of student population.

-In addition, The Phoenix Academy has 9.64% bilingual students, 4.82% are in the gifted and talented students, 6.40%, while 10.51% are in the special education program.
-Mansfield Timberview High School bilingual students comprise 5.34%, gifted and talented students, 5.08%, and 10.11% are in the special education program.
+In addition, The Phoenix Academy has 9.64% bilingual students, 4.82% are in the gifted and talented program, while 2.41% are in the special education program.
+This stacks up against Mansfield Timberview High School with 5.34% bilingual students, 5.08% gifted and talented students and 10.11% students in the special education program.

-Mansfield Summit High School's 131 teachers have been working at the campus for an average of 6.8 years with individual teaching experience averaging nearly 11.6 years.
+The Phoenix Academy's 19 teachers have been working at the campus for an average of 7.4 years with individual teaching experience averaging nearly 15.5 years.
 Mansfield Timberview High School's 122 teachers have been working at the campus for an average of 6.8 years with individual teaching experience averaging close to 11.5 years.

-Of its teaching staff, Mansfield Summit High School has three teachers serving the school for over 30 years, has 23 teachers serving the school for 20-30 years, 40 teachers have worked for 11-20 years, 25 teachers have worked for 6-10 years, while 35 teachers have been serving the school for over 1-5 years, including six beginning teachers.
+Of its teaching staff, The Phoenix Academy no teacher serving the school for over 30 years, has seven teachers serving the school for 20-30 years, nine teachers have worked for 11-20 years, one teacher only has worked for 6-10 years, while three teachers have been serving the school for over 1-5 years, and school has no beginning teacher.
 Mansfield Timberview High School has three teachers serving the school for over 30 years, has 20 teachers serving the school for 20-30 years, 39 teachers have worked for 11-20 years, 23 teachers have worked for 6-10 years, while 33 teachers have been serving the school for over 1-5 years, including six beginning teachers.

-Mansfield Summit High School has 16 special education teachers assisted by 12 teacher aides or paraprofessionals.
+The Phoenix Academy has one special education teachers assisted by 7 teacher aides or paraprofessionals.
 Mansfield Timberview High School has 14 special education teachers and 13 teacher aides or paraprofessionals.

-If you are looking to invest in real estate, buy a home or find rental property, neighborhoods and homes near Mansfield Summit High School and Mansfield Summit High School are definitely worth checking out.
+If you are looking to invest in real estate, buy a home or find rental property, neighborhoods and homes near The Phoenix Academy and The Phoenix Academy are definitely worth checking out.
 These prime properties have the advantage and convenience of easy access to the best medical facilities, office spaces, schools, churches, malls, restaurants, gyms, parks and other recreational establishments.